The True Value of Professional Photography

 Do this long enough and you’ll find yourself believing that clients are too demanding for what they paid or your work is not good enough.
 This kind of relationship is detrimental to both parties and leads to disappointment and the misplaced resentment I’m addressing in this article.

-Having a clear idea of the type of customer you’d like to attract is the most important part in business.
-This is what your whole business strategy will be focused on, and will shape the style of your work and how you price yourself.
+Whether you’re starting out as a professional photographer, or already established, having a clear idea of the type of customer you’d like to attract is the most important part of the business.
+This is what your whole business strategy will be focused on, and will shape the style of your work, how you price yourself and how your business evolves.
 Once you do this, when you get enquiries, you can devise a set of questions to ask in order to qualify your clients.

 If you find yourself constantly attracting the type of customer you don’t want, then you need to seriously re-evaluate your business strategy and make changes.
 It’s naive and short-sighted to think that all customers think the same.
 They don’t.
 There are customers out there for everyone.
 You just have to recognise the ones you want and tailor your business to cater to them.